SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 - "I think life is like the four seasons.
 When spring pa.s.ses, summer comes.
 When summer leaves, autumn comes knocking.
 And when autumn departs, winter enters."

-- "In the four seasons of life, spring won't come just by waiting." "…."
-"You have to endure the bitter cold and struggle to break through the frozen earth.
-Only then can you see the light of day and welcome spring."

 - "The moment the youth realized that he wasn't special, the only thing he could do was put in painstaking, bloodcurdling effort."